Shubhra-1/AT4PM/Challenges.md

 ### i) Power switches (CH01)
 It refers to the inaccessible power switches for motor impared students.
 Its solution is given by [S01](https://github.com/Shubhra-1/AT4PM/blob/main/Solutions.md)
 ### ii) Keyboards (CH02)
 This challenge is about the lack of proper positioning of the keyboards.
+[S02](S02.
+Equipment that position facilities)
 ### iii) Monitors (CH03)
 This challenge is about the lack of proper positioning of the Monitors.